pellared/otel-logs-talk/outline.md

 The beauty of OpenTelemetry is that it gives you one standard way to instrument your applications, regardless of the language or backend you're using.
 Whether you're sending data to Jaeger, Prometheus, Splunk, or any other observability platform, OpenTelemetry provides the common foundation.

-## past, present, future

-People usually talk about the past, present, and future.

-But honestly, who cares about the past?
-We're here to talk about what's happening NOW and what's coming NEXT.

-And we're not just talking about logs in isolation.

 ## init()